mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Kipnu!"
 I yelled through the door.
 "What are you doing?
 Get out of here!"

 Fajro stirred, uneasy at the sound of his name.
-"Your jundman?" he asked.
+"Your bundman?" he asked.
 "What's gotten into him?"

 There were sounds of shuffling and shouting as the magistrate fled to call for help.
 I backed away from the door, anticipating some movement, and with a sudden clink the door flung wide and brought Kipnu into the holding cell.
 I ran into his arms, his warmth, and he held me in a way that I so desperately needed.